Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/properties/proxy_timecode.rst

 faster but gives a low-res result.
 Disable proxies before final rendering.

-In order to actually use the proxies, the proper Proxy Render Size selector value must be selected in the Properties region of the Sequencer View (where the edit plays back).
+In order to actually use the proxies, the proper Proxy Render Size selector value must be selected in the Sidebar region of the Sequencer View (where the edit plays back).

 Storage
    Defines whether the proxies are for individual strips or the entire sequence.